StarBlockDAO/SBox-VRF-Random/README.md

 ## How to obtain 'contractRandomSeed'

-Every week we will use our contract (verified on etherscan, check links below) and create a SBOX RANDOM SEED for that week.
+Every random we will use our contract (verified on etherscan, check links below) and create a SBOX RANDOM SEED.

 This transaction cannot be manipulated and it uses [ChainLink VRF](https://docs.chain.link/docs/chainlink-vrf/).

-You can use Etherscan to obtain weekly random seed.
+You can use Etherscan to obtain every random seed.

 ## Notes